-Details that you can’t change are financial details such as savings account balances.
-If you expect extreme financial hardship in the upcoming school year that isn’t detailed on your FAFSA, speak with your school’s financial aid office about your options.
+Details that you can’t change are financial details, such as savings account balances.
+If you expect extreme financial hardship like bankruptcy or permanent income loss and that information isn’t detailed on your FAFSA, you can send a financial aid appeal letter to a representative from your college’s financial aid office.

 Whether or not you’ve already applied for the FAFSA, there are other ways to find college financial aid:

-- Fill out the CSS Profile: The CSS Profile is similar to the FAFSA and is used by almost 400 colleges to distribute financial aid.
+- Fill out the CSS Profile: The CSS Profile is similar to the FAFSA and is used by around 200 programs to distribute financial aid.
 You still have to complete the FAFSA if you want federal student loans, but you may also have to fill out the CSS Profile depending on the particular school’s requirements.

 - Apply for other scholarships: College grants and federal loans aren’t the only types of financial aid available.
 Look for scholarships from third-party companies and organizations.
 Sites like Scholly and Fastweb compile scholarships, but you should also do your own research.